Cornell-Tech-Urban-Tech-Hub/nycbuswatcher/README.md

         ```
     - then map the `BusOservation` object model to this table?

-2. requirements
+3. basic requirements
     - can crawl everything in the current folder
     - can take a date range and just look for those files
     - can open and unzip the files
     - can pass the JSON responses through the same parser/duplicate parser
+    - can connect to two SQlalchemy tables (`buses` and the temp one it wants to write, unless dry-)
     - Should compare existing records to ones it wants to add or update
+    - two levels of failsafe
         - has a dry-run switch (by default) that says what it is going to write
+        - has a real-update switch (off by default) that makes it update the master db
-    - can use thesame db_dump or equivalent
+    - can use the same db_dump or equivalent
     - never overwrites anything that contains data (only inserts records and updates empty/null/0 fields)

-###### building
-1. how much does it make sense to just copy the existing code (will my db change?) or does it make sense to refactor `Database.py` and `grabber.py` for maximum reusability?
-2. e.g. should grabber just have the async logic and the dump commands?

-###### deploying
+##### from prototying to development
+1. separate script—just implement the prototype notebook as a separate script, copy the code and hope we dont need to update it later
+2. refactor-finish refactoring `grabber.py` and `Database.py`?

+##### from development to production
 1. test first on a local server with a copy of the master db, dropping all but a month's worth or records

+# NYC MTA BusTime Scraper
-#### v1.2 2021 Apr 19
+- v1.2 2021 Apr 19
-Anthony Townsend <atownsend@cornell.edu>
+- Anthony Townsend <atownsend@cornell.edu>

 ## description